This function will run an R expression with profiling, and then return an htmlwidget for interactively exploring the profiling data.

 The type of timing to use.
 Either

-for CPU time.
+"elapsed"(the default) for wall clock time, or"cpu"for CPU time.
 Wall clock time includes time spent waiting for other processes (e.g. waiting for a web page to download) so is generally more useful.If

 Width of the htmlwidget.